parabust/ai110-module1show-gameglitchinvestigator-starter/README.md

 - The hints lie to you.
 - The secret number seems to have commitment issues.

+## Draft of Guiding Hint
+We noticed that the "New game" button isn't working, so let's try and locate where the issue potentially is.
+Let's use Claude to locate the logic to save us some time and we can decide on how to proceed from there.

 ## 🛠️ Setup

 1. Install dependencies: `pip install -r requirements.txt`